munichpavel/risk-ai-workshop/README.md

 !pip install -r requirements.txt
 ```

-It should look something like this (after you run it):
+It should look structurally something like this after you run it, though contents will change:

 ![Additional first cell if using Colab](readme-graphics/colab-first-cell.png)